SudirKrishnaaRS/React-Pass-State-from-Child-to-Parent-without-ContextAPI-or-Redux-/README.md

 ## How to pass the child state into parent component?
+WITHOUT CONTEXT-API or REDUX